RU student found dead at Shamsuzzoha Hall

 The deceased, Fuad Al Khatib, was a student of the Department of Social Work for 2017-18 academic session and the son of Aminul Islam of Gaibandha, said hall provost Ekramul Islam.

-"Fuad was taken to Rajshahi Medical College Hospital (RMCH) around 3:30pm, but doctors told us that he died three to four hours ago," the hall provost told our Rajshahi correspondent.
+"Fuad was taken to Rajshahi Medical College Hospital (RMCH) around 3:30pm, but doctors told us that he died three to four hours ago," added the hall provost.

 Fuad lived alone in a single room at the dormitory.

-At 3:00pm, when the student saw Fuad again lying in the same way, he became curious and informed the hall provost.
+At 3:00pm, when the student saw Fuad still lying in the same way, he became suspicious and informed the hall provost.

 Resident students of the dormitory said Fuad returned to the hall from his village home around 3:00am and went to bed.